Breastfeeding vs Formula Feeding: Key Factors to Consider

 Mothers who formula feed do not need to worry about dietary restrictions that can affect breast milk.
 For example, they can consume caffeine or certain medications without worrying about their impact on the baby.

-- Formula can be expensive, and the cost can add up over time.
+Formula can be expensive, and costs may accumulate over time.

 Nutritional Content